rubysg/singapore/README.md

 This is a traditional Malay dish of chicken, coconut rice and other nice things.

-[Comment: Sorry, but I haven't found a really good Nasi Lemak in Singapore.]
+- [Coconut Club](https://www.thecoconutclub.sg) has a hip vibe and serves good Nasi Lemak.
+- [Wild Coco](https://wildcoco.sg) is another great option for lunch.

 ### Carrot Cake

 Go into any hawker centre and you'll find carrot cake.
 There are two varieties, black and white.
-You can order for a mix of both as well!
+You can order for a mix of both as well.
+Try [He Zhong Carrot Cake](https://maps.app.goo.gl/FdJePP7j5G7NGiZo7).

-#### Where can I find it?

-##### He Zhong Carrot Cake

-Address: 51 Upper Bukit Timah Rd, #02-185, Singapore 588172 [Map](https://goo.gl/maps/JABqmHkrMes)

 ### Popiah